 Due to the Covid pandemic, most Family courts have moved out of their historical buildings.
 They are now by majority virtual operating from an online platform.
 This means that you will not need to travel to attend your hearing.
 You can file your applications online and the administrative court office will allocate your case to the nearest court.

-For London there are 3 designated family courts; the Central Family Court along with East London Family Court and Family Court West London.
+For London, there are 3 designated family courts; the Central Family Court along with East London Family Court and Family Court West London.
 The latter is based in Feltham at Gloucester House.
-As 80% of cases do involve a party who is not represented by a solicitor or barrister.
-The Family Court West London offers a new charitable service which aims to support Litigants In Person.
-The charity is called Support through Court Support and claims to have 20-30 volunteers who consists of retired barristers to those with no legal qualifications at all.
+80% of cases do involve a party who is not represented by a solicitor or barrister.
+The Family Court West London offers a new charitable service that aims to support Litigants In Person.
+The charity is called Support through Court Support.
+It claims to have 20-30 volunteers consisting of retired barristers to those with no legal qualifications at all.

-It is worrying however when looking at google reviews for courts in West London (including magistrates dealing with minor offences not just Family law).
-Overall, they tend t receive poor reviews.
+It is worrying however when looking at google reviews for courts in West London (including magistrates dealing with minor offenses, not just Family law).
+Overall, they tend to receive poor reviews.
 One review says, ‘It is inhuman how the Family Court West London treats people’.
 At CourtTogether we are here to help you make your court experience a better one, so you emerge from the process knowing you have presented your case in the best possible light.
 We know how to manoeuver through the court system leaving you feeling better regardless of the outcome.